RetroBlit/luagfx/README.md

 * Nano-X - an optimized but secondary backend.
 It is mainly intended as a compatibility backend for running games under Nano-X. Performance is expected to be lower than the Mode X backend.
 * Direct VGA / Mode 13h — planned backend for simple linear-framebuffer drawing.
 It is expected to be useful for random pixel graphics, effects, circles, and simple demos.
 It is not the primary target for sprite/tile games because it lacks the page-flipping and background-page model used by the Mode X backend.

 The API is the same for all graphics backends, but performance and behavior may differ.
 It is best to choose the primary backend in advance, depending on the type of graphics your game needs and whether Nano-X compatibility is important.
-Please note taht start-up time can be long.
+Please note that start-up time can be long.
 Expect between 20s on a fast machine and 2 minutes on a 8088 at 8 Mhz.

 ## Build notes